importKaran/DSA-Solutions-Kunal-Kushwaha/01. Flow of Program/README.md

 Take a number as input and print the multiplication table for it.

 Code 4 :
-Take 2 numbers as inputs and find their HCF and LCM.
+Take 2 numbers as inputs and find their LCM and GCD.

 Code 5 :
 Keep taking numbers as inputs till the user enters ‘x’, after that print sum of all.